CaterinaBi/CaterinaBi/README.md

 💞️ *Always* looking to collaborate on small projects related to the field of linguistics.

-## Tecnologies that keep me up at night 🤦‍♀️
+## Technologies that keep me up at night 🤦‍♀️

 ![alt text](images/technologies.png)